 Now, this model has changed significantly; not only to maximise its own potential but also to make space for another car in the firm’s line-up.

-Some variants are available with a six-speed dual-clutch automatic gearbox as well, which may well prove a desirable option to those who commute in traffic on a regular basis, while new options - including intelligent park assistance - are available for the first time in the Octavia range.
+The bigger capcity engines are available with a six-speed dual-clutch automatic gearbox, while the smaller ones can be had with a seven-speed dual-clutch, which may well prove a desirable option to those who commute in traffic on a regular basis, while new options - including intelligent park assistance - are available for the first time in the Octavia range.

 Meanwhile, a four-figure sum has been added to the car’s price point.
 Skoda is betting that its standard-bearer can prosper within this slightly richer market niche.